 Your free content marketing education:

-How did we know seven years ago (that’s like 60 years in internet time) that content marketing would become so important?
+How did we know eight years ago (that’s like 60 years in internet time) that content marketing would become so important?

 Because content has been a smart way to find more customers and clients for at least 100 years.
 But now the Internet has empowered prospective customers and clients to the point that content has become the smartest way to market online.